forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![relative](images/new_update_set.png)

-6. Fill out the update set with a deTestintailed name and description.
+6. Fill out the update set with a detailed name and description.

 Field |  Value
 ------------ | -------------